cosmiszna/Interactive-mechanics-Development-/README.md

 <h1>Interactive Mechanics Development </h1>

-This repository features technical dev showcase of interactions and gameplay mechanics for spatial immersive cubic space.
+This repository showcases the technical development of interactions and gameplay mechanics for spatial immersive cubic space.
 Set of games developed with Unreal Engine and Touch Designer.

 > This repository documents the interactive mechanics and technical design.
-> The **primary goal** of this repo is to showcase the technical and interactive mechanics, featuring the role of developer.
+> The **primary goal** of this repository is to showcase the technical and interactive mechanics, featuring the role of developer.